 So, we repeat, before you decide the brand, decide the purpose first and then you will get the answer to the question – What is my laptop model?
 Then, you will know which brand is for you.

-2. Your Budget, Their Budget
+2. Your Budget, their Budget

 We already told you that laptops are now available for different budgets.
 It does not matter whether you have $1000 or $500 with you, you can have a laptop for that price.
 It should be noted that the performance also varies according to your pricing range.
 So, before you go to the online store, you should have an idea about the expected budget.
 And, once you are in the store, this will make things quicker.

-Another important thing about budget is the persistence and adaptability.
+Another important thing about the budget is the persistence and adaptability.
 First of all, you should stick onto the expected budget – keeping in mind your needs as well.
 For instance, for a mid-end laptop, you would not have to spend more than $600.
 On the other hand, for a graphics-rich, high-speed laptop, the pricing should be around $1000 or more than that.
 At the same time, you can adapt to the available deals.
 Suppose you are having a Dell XPS 13 Ultrabook for a better discount.
 In that case, considering it as a long-term investment, you can change the budget a bit.

 Summing up things, budget plays an important role.
 You need to stick with it, but make certain changes when it profits you.